froger-me/wp-packages-update-server/README.md

 ### Compatibility

-* Tested with PHP 8.x - may work with PHP 7.x versions for the most part, but no guarantee
+* Tested with PHP 8.x - may work with PHP 7.x versions for the most part, but it is not guaranteed
 * WP Packages Update Server proper uses Plugin Update Checker Library 5.3 and WP Update Server Library 2.0.1
 * Integration examples use Plugin Update Checker Library 5.3

-**Pull requests to solve any bug, improve performance, and keep libraries up to date are welcome and highly encouraged.**
+**Pull requests to solve any bugs, improve performance, and keep libraries up to date are welcome and highly encouraged.**
 **Requests to debug or troubleshoot specific setups will not be addressed.**

 ### Screenshots

-Note: the screenshots are updated on a regular basis, but the actual interface may vary slightly.
+Note: the screenshots are updated regularly, but the actual interface may vary slightly.

 #### Packages Overview